bennies/ooziezombie/README.md

 mvn package spring-boot:repackage

-You now have a jar in the target dir which you can directly use: java -jar target/OozieZombie-0.0.1.jar
+You now have a jar in the target dir which you can directly use: java -jar target/OozieZombie-<version>.jar

 ### Start it like a deamon on the cli as your own user
-nohup java -Xmx128m -jar OozieZombie-0.0.1.jar &
+nohup java -Xmx128m -jar OozieZombie-<version>.jar &

 If you want to make some config changes on the machine you run this on create a file called application.properties and add properties there.